 The information collected via our online forms is intended to be used for the following purposes:

-- corresponding with you in relation to your request or query, for example we may use the details you provide, including your nominated email address, to send you information about our course offerings or events related to the interests you have expressed;
+- corresponding with you in relation to your request or query, for example we may use the details you provide, including your nominated email address, to send you information about our course offerings, programs or events related to the interests you have expressed;

 - assessing or improving related services and business processes, including the effectiveness of the University’s marketing strategies and events, as well as for training and quality purposes;